jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/frontend/comparison_portal.md

     );
 ```

-Selected countries are stored in the url query string so that the user can share the comparison with others.
+Selected countries are stored in the url query string so that our users can share the comparison with others.
+Here is an example of a url with two selected countries: https://wfp-hungermap.netlify.app/comparison-portal?countries=31,8.
 In order to update the state of the page in sync with query parameters, a custom hook was implemented.
 It returns the current selected countries and a function to update them.
 The function updates both the state and the query string with the new value.

 ```typescript
 export const useSelectedCountries = (countryMapData: CountryMapDataWrapper) => {